awslabs/seed-farmer/docs/source/bootstrapping.md

   -pa, --policy-arn TEXT          ARN of existing Policy to attach to Target
-                                  Role (Deploymenmt Role) This can be use multiple times, but EACH policy MUST be valid in the Target Account --debug / --no-debug            Enable detail logging  [default: no-debug] --help                          Show this message and exit.
+                                  Role (Deploymenmt Role) This can be use multiple times, but EACH policy MUST be valid in the Target Account.
+The `--as- target` flag must be used if passing in policy arns as they are applied to the Deployment Role only.
+  --debug / --no-debug            Enable detail logging  [default: no-debug] --help                          Show this message and exit.
 ```